 - No UPF rating

-Best of the Rest: Territory Run Co.
-Loowit Trucker Hat ($34)
+Best of the Rest Running Hat: Territory Run Co.
+Loowit Trucker Hat ($29)

-We were quickly able to adjust the hat and never experienced any headaches or irritations, thanks to the great stitching, even when worn for nearly three hours.
-We could feel a breeze hit our head, making this a cool hat even on hot days and during intense workouts.
+We were quickly able to adjust the hat and never experienced any headaches or irritations, thanks to the great stitching, even when worn for hours.
+We could feel a breeze hit our heads, making this a cool hat, even on hot days and during intense workouts.
 This hat provides a bit more sun protection than a minimalist mold.
 Plus, “I never needed to take the hat off to wipe off any sweat.
-This is clutch, as I have used hats that basically drain the sweat from your head straight into your eyes which is the worst,” shared on tester.
+This is clutch, as I have used hats that basically drain the sweat from your head straight into your eyes which is the worst,” shared one tester.

 - Great fit